 For the next three years, Nina studied education in Harper’s honors program.
 She took a course that focused on how to work with students with exceptionalities, and she observed special needs students at the Northwest Special Recreation Association.
 “I was like, this is where it’s at,” she says.
 “This is what I needed when I was teaching.”

 Nina’s counselors at Harper recommended she apply for several honors scholarships that could enable her to earn a four-year degree.
-One of them offered two years of tuition at Elmhurst College.
+One of them offered two years of tuition at Elmhurst University.

 After exploring her options, Nina found that Elmhurst was a great fit.
 “Special education isn’t offered at the undergraduate level at many institutions.
 And I [had] heard that the program here is highly regarded in the Chicago area.”